soham7998/Data-Analysis-Projects/README.md

 • salary: The total gross salary amount paid.

-• salary_currency: The currency of the salary paid as an ISO 4217 currency code.

-• salaryinusd: The salary in USD

 • employee_residence: Employee's primary country of residence in during the work year as an ISO 3166 country code.

 • remote_ratio: The overall amount of work done remotely